Edge-project-team/Flaskapplication/README.md

 # Install the required dependencies using pip:
 pip install -r requirements.txt
 # adress
-change your correspanding host adress in server code (line 244 ) and in client code (line 7)
+change your correspanding host adress in server code  and in client code
+for testing monoServer you need to change your adress ip also
 # Client code
 In the client-side code, three clients receive the audio speech data from the server.
 Each client processes this audio data to transcribe it into text and then sends the transcribed text back to the server.*
 # Server code